jasonaaronwilson/omni-c/README.md

 ## Status

+* We now (2024-07-29) can turn our own source code into a single C file that can be compiled (extensive testing on this to make sure it's equivalent hasn't been done yet).
+Unfortunately there are still some problems that prevent us from producing a single global header file (namely global variable - we might just be able to not output them temporarily).
+Many short-cuts were taken so this is unlikely to work for arbitrary C code.
+The git tag is milestone-1.
 * We now (2024-06-19) have a decent lexer and a very incomplete parser but that is good enough to *extract prototypes* from our own source code.
 In theory we never have to write prototypes again for extern